mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

 ---

-So if I sense that is a wall above and below I should have pretty hight probability of my belief distribution of being in the dark gray squares.
+So if I sense that is a wall above and below I should have pretty high  probability of my belief distribution of being in the dark gray squares.
 I should have some smaller probability of being in the lighter grey square.

 ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/cs188_hmm_example_rl_t1.png)